UW-CHN/CHN-User-Manual/docs/appendix/site-documentation.md

-# Documentation
+# Website Documentation

 This website was created using [MkDocs](https://www.mkdocs.org/) and [git](https://git-scm.com/).
 Therefore, writing documentation for the site requires installing both software on one's machine and an understanding of [Markdown](https://www.markdownguide.org/).
 For advanced users, an understanding of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) and [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) would be beneficial.

 ## Software Installation

 ### MkDocs

 MkDocs provides a detailed [installation guide](https://www.mkdocs.org/user-guide/installation/).

 You can check if the installation was successful from the command line with the following command: